martell-n-tardy/Python/README.md

 * **Bayesian Optimization:** A case study applying the Bayesian methods of probabilities to select the optimal hyperparameters for a Light GBM model. https://github.com/martell-n-tardy/Bayesian-Parameter-Optimization

-### USER BEHAVORIAL DATA ANALYSIS
+### USER BEHAVIORAL DATA ANALYSIS
-* **Customer Segmentation:** A case study applying the unsupervised learning method of the K-Means clustering algorithm to find the value for K using the Elbow method, the Silhouette method, and the Gap statistic, and visualize the clusters with Principal Components Analysis (PCA).
+* **KMC Wine Consulting - Customer Segmentation:** A case study applying the unsupervised learning method of the K-Means clustering algorithm to find the value for K using the Elbow method, the Silhouette method, and visualize the clusters with Principal Components Analysis (PCA).
 Real data containing information on marketing newsletters and email campaigns, as well as transaction-level data from customers was used. https://github.com/martell-n-tardy/Customer-Segmentation-Case-Study

 ### TIME SERIES ANALYSIS